 We set off after breakfast, we had a long drive ahead of us.
 Our journey would take us around Ngorongoro Crater and over a vast dry plain on the edge of the Serengeti.
-A vast sea of grass, as far as they eye could see.
-In the wet season the plains are home to the wildebeest we had seen in the Maasai Mara.
+A vast sea of grass as far as the eye could see.
+In the wet season, the plains are home to the wildebeest we had seen in the Maasai Mara.
 Now it was almost a lunar landscape.
 As if a desert, the only sign of life was the occasional Ostrich or Grant’s Giselle.
 The road was rough.
 Lucas again showed his driving prowess navigating the challenging road conditions.
 You’d be forgiven for thinking we had landed on the set of the next Mad Max movie.
 Horizon to horizon, nothing but dirt and dried tufts of grass, punctuated by safari and freight trucks kicking up dust in billowing clouds.
 We could only imagine the difference the wet season brings.
 When the long grass covers the plains, Wildebeest and elephants return, give birth and the circle of life continues.

 We made a quick stop at the “Rocky Hill” a tourist stop and the main gates to the park.
 We walked up a rocky hill to see the view while Lucas processed our paperwork.
-Our aim was to reach our camp in the middle of the Serengeti National Park, by lunchtime; of course Lucas would achieve that goal.
+Our aim was to reach our camp in the middle of the Serengeti National Park, by lunchtime; of course, Lucas would achieve that goal.

 After passing through the gates, the landscape began to change.
 The dry barren land made way for plains of knee-high grass.
 Swaying in the wind it gave the appearance of waves on a golden ocean.
-Occasional Giselle and Impala heads bobbing, as if, fish or dolphins diving through the waves.
+Occasional Giselle and Impala head bobbing, as if, fish or dolphins diving through the waves.
 But where were sharks of this golden ocean?
 We knew would see the big cats soon enough.

-After 6 hours on the road we reached Mbugani Safari Camp in the heart of the Serengeti.
-We settled into our lovely tent and sat down for a private open air lunch in the middle of the camp grounds.
+After 6 hours on the road, we reached Mbugani Safari Camp in the heart of the Serengeti.
+We settled into our lovely tent and sat down for a private open-air lunch in the middle of the campgrounds.
 Lunch was a delicious serving of spaghetti bolognese, salad and a chocolate pyramid cake.
 It satiated our lion size appetites.
 We watched a large male Baboon come up from the river and circle us hoping to grab some scraps.
 The wait staff cleaned up quickly and the baboon gave up returning to the river.

 But there was no time to rest, we had a huge park to explore.
 We jumped back into the Landcruiser and headed out for an afternoon game drive.
 Many safari vehicles had gathered around a couple of key water holes, all within a short drive of each other.
-In the dry season water holes are only sure bet for finding predator and prey alike.
+In the dry season, water holes are only sure bet for finding predator and prey alike.
 We had been very lucky at other camps, but Lucas promised us many “bonus” sighting.
 Can anyone ever say they have seen too many African animals in the wild!

 The highlights were the Leopards, both situations demonstrated the unique symbiotic relationship predators have with other carrion species.
 The first Leopard was not an obvious find; we were watching a Hyena pace under a tree.
 We wondered, why the Hyena was behaving so bizarrely.
-Upon further inspection we noticed it was patiently waiting for the Leopard to accidentally drop its lunch from branches above it.
-The second was similar; as a leopard rested from a tasty Impala calf lunch, a white backed vulture eagerly waited 5 branches above him.
+Upon further inspection, we noticed it was patiently waiting for the Leopard to accidentally drop its lunch from branches above it.
+The second was similar; as a leopard rested from a tasty Impala calf lunch, a white-backed vulture eagerly waited 5 branches above him.
 Patience pays off when you are waiting for the scraps.